christophmschaefer/miluphcuda/test_cases/giant_collisions/Usage.md

 You can easily build on those test cases once you got them running.
 It is straight-forward to run different scenarios, with varying masses, collision parameters, and even material compositions or pre-collision rotation.
 We use an external tool for creating the required initial conditions, which is easy to use.
 Just drop me an e-mail if you are interested.

+You can also run further postprocessing on the results, e.g., to find all collision fragments and gravitationally bound aggregates of those.
+The necessary tools are included in

+        miluphcuda/utils/postprocessing/fast_identify_fragments_and_calc_aggregates/

 Enjoy!